 She practices as a Nurse Practitioner and Nurse-Midwife at Columbia Fertility Associates, specializing in providing inclusive GYN and fertility care for the LGBTQ+ community.

-Fran Toler joined the Rainbow Families Board in 2017 after several years of supporting the organization as a sponsor at the bi-annual Conference.
+Fran Toler joined the Rainbow Families Board in 2017 after several years of supporting the organization as a sponsor at the annual Conference.
 She lives in Riverdale MD, in close proximity to her two adult children whom she raised with her now ex-partner.
 She is bisexual, and has a long history of supporting LGBTQ, racial justice, environmental and health care issues.

 She began her after-college work with the Women’s Community Bakery where she learned accounting and business management in a collective environment.
 Then she spent 15 years in health care as a midwife in private practice and at the Washington Free Clinic (with a short stint at Whitman-Walker).
 In 2001 she changed careers to become a financial advisor, and today runs her own firm in Silver Spring MD that focuses on holistic financial planning and sustainable investing.

 Her current volunteer work centers around her small organization Friends of Dueling Creek, as well as several other local organizations involved in racial justice and environmental issues.
 She loves outdoor activities like camping, hiking and bird-watching.